MicrosoftDocs/ATADocs/ATADocs/working-with-suspicious-activities.md

 -   **Open**: All new suspicious activities appear in this list.

--   **Closed**: Is used to track suspicious activities which you identified, researched and fixed for mitigated.
+-   **Close**: Is used to track suspicious activities which you identified, researched and fixed for mitigated.

     > [!NOTE]
     > ATA may reopen a resolved activity if it the same activity is detected again within a short period of time.

--   **Suppressed**: Suppressing an activity means you want to ignore it for now, and only be alerted again if there's a new instance.
+-   **Suppress**: Suppressing an activity means you want to ignore it for now, and only be alerted again if there's a new instance.
 This means that if there's a similar alert ATA won't reopen it.
 But if the alert stops for 7 days, and is then seen again, you will be alerted again.

 - **Delete**: If you Delete an alert, it will be deleted from the system, from the database and you will NOT be able to restore it.
 After you click delete, you'll be able to delete all suspicious activities of the same type.